SwissDataScienceCenter/renku-vnc/xvnc4/README.md

 chmod a+rX -R /usr/share/novnc
 ```

-* Make `vnc/` the default path for NoVNC's websockify.
-Note that the '/' is required.
-Using `websockify` instead of `vnc` in the c.ServerProxy.servers configuration below to avoid this modification would not be sufficient.
+* Set the path for NoVNC's websockify.

 ```
-sed -i -e 's,"websockify","vnc/",g' /usr/share/novnc/vnc.html
-sed -i -e "s,'websockify','vnc/',g" /usr/share/novnc/app/ui.js
+sed -i -e "s,'websockify',document.location.pathname.slice(1),g" /usr/share/novnc/app/ui.js
-sed -i -e "s,'websockify','vnc/',g" /usr/share/novnc/vnc_lite.html
+sed -i -e "s,'websockify',document.location.pathname.slice(1),g" /usr/share/novnc/vnc_lite.html
 ```
-* Soft-link vnc.html to index.html so that we land on vnc.html from the jupyter lab's VNC launcher
+* Copy and soft-link vnc\_renku.html to index.html so that we land on it from the jupyter lab's VNC launcher

 ```
+COPY --chown=root:root vnc_renku.html /usr/share/novnc/
-ln -s /usr/share/novnc/vnc.html /usr/share/novnc/index.html \
+RUN ln -s /usr/share/novnc/vnc.html /usr/share/novnc/index.html
 ```

+This file is a modified version of vnc\_lite.html, with support for renku - (1) it automatically set the path to NoVNC's websockify,
+(2) it shows the URL of the project's interactive environment in the status bar, and (3) it has support for full screen mode.

 * Install and activate the [Jupyter server proxy](https://github.com/jupyterhub/jupyter-server-proxy) extension